 Untested Use of Cardiac Surgery Device Lariat Proves Dangerous

-Posted by Rob Jenner on Jul 15, 2015 in Medical Malpractice
+Posted by Rob Jenner on July 15, 2015 in Medical Malpractice Blog Posts

 A Class II medical device called Lariat® (SentraHEART, Inc.) fails one out of 10 times when used “off label” in a cardiac procedure to clamp off a potential source of dangerous blood clots in high risk heart patients.
 Furthermore, using Lariat in this procedure often leads to urgent cardiac surgery or death and does not lower the risk of stroke in patients who undergo the procedure.
 Those are the startling findings published by researchers recently in JAMA Internal Medicine.